Specifications

 The port and expansion picture is part of the hidden quality of a handheld.
 A device can look attractive until you realize the storage, charging, or output setup keeps boxing you into narrower habits.

 R350 leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is also what turns the buying advice from noise into something useful.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.